 Stage 2 Bedsores – Stage 2 bedsores manifest as open wounds.
 These often appear as craters that are often surrounded by fat deposits around their edges.
 Often, these sores are similar in appearance to blisters and may have a pinkish hue.

 Stage 4 Bedsores – Stage 1-3 bedsores that are not treated can quickly become Stage 4 bedsores.
 These sores extend beyond the skin tissue and may lead to the exposure of bones, muscles, and tendons.
 These sores typically do not cause physical pain because, by the time the pressure sore has reached this stage, it has killed all healthy tissue and nerve endings in the affected area.
-Stage 4 bedsores have a significantly high mortality rate.
+Stage 4 bedsore life expectancy is lower, and these deeper sores have a significantly high mortality rate.

 Bedsores often cause infections such as sepsis that can quickly spread throughout the bloodstream.
 They can also lead to the development of squamous cell carcinoma, cellulitis, and meningitis.
 These conditions can not only complicate the treatment of other existing conditions and have a serious impact on the individual’s quality of life, but they can also become life-threatening conditions in and of themselves.